If you have a compassionate heart and find patient care motivating, a career as an EKG technician is perfect for you.

 The program prepares students to take the National Healthcareer Association certified EKG technician exam.

-Due to recent changes, students applying for the fall EKG tech program will now be required to submit a background check through Pre-Check, as well as carry health insurance and have a current medical history form on file.
-Please contact 409-933-8645 for more information.
+Due to recent changes, students applying for the fall EKG Technician program will now be required to submit a background check through Pre-Check, as well as carry health insurance and have a current medical history form on file.

 Effective September 1, 2017, HB 1508 amends the Texas Occupations Code Section 53 that requires education providers to notify potential or enrolled students that a criminal history may make them ineligible for an occupational license upon program completion.
 NOTE: Criminal history checks are required for clinical experience purposes.